-Load shedding – those two infamous words that have become so synonymous with South African living, the sighs of disappointment have now turned into sighs of acceptance.
+Load shedding – the two infamous words that have become so synonymous with South African living that the sighs of disappointment have now turned into murmurs of acceptance.
 Unfortunately, this is the reality of the times we’re living in.
 However, for many, the impact of load shedding is still far-reaching.
 Ever since the onset of the power cuts, South Africa’s economic sector has taken a major hit.
-So, how does load shedding affect the community?
+So, how does load shedding affect the economy?

 In this post, we’ll take a look at 10 different ways that load shedding has impacted economic regulations, ultimately having a ripple effect throughout the country.
 As we continue to power on and make the most of life lived in darkness, we at SweepSouth are doing all we can to bring you expert cleaning services at affordable rates.
 Book today and find out how a trusted SweepStar can lighten your load and light the smile on your face.